-As of June 30, 2006, we had 42 full-time employees located in Cambridge, Massachusetts and one in Fort Mill, South Carolina, of whom 31 are in research and development, 3 are in marketing, 1 is in government programs and 8 are in operations/general and administration.
+As of September 30, 2006, we had 49 full-time employees located in Cambridge, Massachusetts, one in California and one in Fort Mill, South Carolina, of whom 36 are in research and development, 6 are in marketing, 1 is in government programs and 8 are in operations/general and administration.
 None of our employees are subject to a collective bargaining agreement.
 We consider our relationships with our employees to be good.